yug-sinha/DICE_REVIEWS/README.md

-Here's the updated README file with sample API requests/responses, setup instructions, and cost estimation for running the system in production:

----

 # Dice Dreams Review Classifier

 This project is a web application that scrapes reviews from the Google Play Store for the "Dice Dreams" app, classifies them into categories, performs sentiment analysis, and displays the results on a web page.